Pumpkin Donuts

 Cake donuts have a tendency to be quite dry, but, I figured out little ways here and there to make it work that all added up to an amazing finished product.
 Things like:

-• not overworking the dough
+- not overworking the dough

-• adding in an extra egg yolk
+- adding in an extra egg yolk

-• using half & half
+- using half & half

-• using a stickier dough
+- using a stickier dough

-• refrigerating for a few minutes to make it easier to handle
+- refrigerating for a few minutes to make it easier to handle

-• rolling it out with lots of flour
+- rolling it out with lots of flour

-• All Purpose Flour – I use unbleached all purpose, but the bleached kind is fine.
+- All Purpose Flour – I use unbleached all purpose, but the bleached kind is fine.
 Personal preference!

-• Cinnamon, Nutmeg, Cloves, Ginger – lots of Fall season and pumpkin flavors here!
-Pumpkin Pie Spice is a great substitute for these if preferred.
+- Cinnamon, Nutmeg, Cloves, Ginger – lots of Fall season and pumpkin flavors here!
+Pumpkin Pie Spice is a great substitute for these, if preferred.

-• Pure Pumpkin – obviously you need pumpkin for pumpkin donuts!
+- Pure Pumpkin – obviously you need pumpkin for pumpkin donuts!
 Please don’t confuse this with pumpkin pie filling, you just want plain pumpkin purée.

-• Vegetable Oil – for frying!
+- Vegetable Oil – for frying!
 You can also use canola, avocado or peanut oil here.

 How to Make Pumpkin Donuts

 While homemade donuts of any kind require lots of time, they aren’t *too* hard to pull off.
 I’d recommend taking this recipe step-by-step and before you know it, you’ll be pulling a bunch of hot pumpkin donuts out of your oil, too.
 For full recipe details, including ingredients and measurements needed, see the printable recipe card down below.
-Here is step by step what you can expect when making this donut recipe this holiday season:

 Preheat 2-3 inches of oil to 370° F. (I aim for 380° because, by the time you add your donuts in, the temperature will drop to the right where you want it at 370°.)

-Make Donut Dough and Refrigerate
+2. Make Donut Dough + Refrigerate

 For best results, stir everything by hand!
 Whisk the dry ingredients together in a large mixing bowl: flour, salt, warm spices, baking powder, baking soda, and brown sugar.
 Create a well in the center of the dry ingredients and add in the wet ingredients: melted butter, egg, egg yolk, pumpkin, and half & half.
 Stir until a thick dough forms.
+Cover and refrigerate for 10-20 minutes.

-Roll and Cut Dough
+3. Roll + Cut Dough

 Flour a board (or clean counter) and flour the dough as well.
 Roll out dough to 1/2-inch thickness.
 Use a donut cutter to create 3-inch donuts then brush off excess flour before frying.

-Fry + Cool
+4. Fry + Cool

 Slide donuts into hot oil gently and fry 2-3 at a time.
 Fry 30 seconds per side (15-20 seconds for donut holes) or until golden brown.
 Drain on paper towels until cool enough to handle.